kelray/MCP2221-MEAS-Pi-Interface/README.md

 # MCP2221 Library for TE MEAS Weather Station Raspberry Pi Hat
-These are a collection of C++ libraries for interfacing the TE MEAS Weather Station Raspberry Pi hat with MCP2221 USB to UART/Ia2C bridge chip.
-The libraries are ported from Arduin libraries developed by TE, the original libraries can be found here: https://github.com/TEConnectivity
+These are a collection of C++ libraries for interfacing the TE MEAS Weather Station Raspberry Pi hat with MCP2221 USB-to-I2C/UART bridge IC.
+All libraries listed here are ported from the Arduino libraries developed by TE.
+The original libraries can be found here: https://github.com/TEConnectivity

 **About the porting process:**

 The porting efforts focused on replacing Ardunio I2C APIs with MCP2221 ones, with minimum changes to variables and constants to accommodate the Microchip MCP2221 library APIs input/output arguments.
-Another reason these libraries are almost identical to the original TE Arduino libraries is to ease usage and integration for developers who have already Arduino experience.
+Another reason to make the ported libraries almost identical to the original TE Arduino libraries is to ease usage and integration for developers who are new to the MCP2221 and/or already have Arduino experience.

 **Tools and other requirements:**